masq/Blog/making-something-from-nothing.md

 For our `Hello, reader!` example, this would look like:

 ```
+48 65 6c 6c 6f 2c 20 72 65 61 64 65 72 21
 ```

 How is this equivalent...?
 Well, math.
 The system of numbers we all know and love is in "base 10", and is thus called "decimal".
 Remember the decimal point? that was so we could break something down to be less than 1.
+Let's take the number 127 as an example.
 Essentially, we had the following in decimal:

 | 100's | 10's | 1's |
 |--------------------|
 |  1    |   2  |  7  |

+_Table 1: The number 127 broken down into base 10 (decimal) columns_

 In order to get the number 127.
 Which means there are 1 groupings of 100, 2 groupings of 10, 7 groupings of 1.
 Each time we hit a "10 boundary", we remove